Gallopsled/pwntools/README.md

 ## Released Version

-Pwntools is available as a pip package.
-It reqiures Python 2.7, and one of its dependences requires the Python headers.
+Pwntools is available as a `pip` packag for easy installation.

 ```sh
 apt-get install python2.7 python2.7-dev python-pip